- Call us today on:

 When an employee leaves, businesses want to protect this information: this is where restrictive covenants come in.

-Also known as "non-compete" clauses or "post-termination restrictive covenants", employers include these clauses in employment contracts for a number of reasons, including to:
+Also known as non-compete or confidentiality clauses or in their formal name "post-termination restrictive covenants", employers include these clauses in employment contracts for a number of reasons, including to:

 - stop employee's using information gained at their old workplace in their new job